nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
-* `read 3 /e` reads the email of the third employee in the most recently displayed list.
+* `read 1 /a` reads the address of the first employee in the most recently displayed list.

 Output: